-"Pyramid Release Move", regardless of the height of the release, this top person would be considered "passing above two persons high".
-"Passing above two persons high" does not relate to the actual height of the top person but to the number of layers to which they are connected.
+A pyramid in which all top persons are primarily supported by a base(s) who is in direct weight-bearing contact with the performing surface.
+Any time a top person is released from their base(s) in a "Pyramid Release Move", regardless of the height of the release, this top person would be considered "passing above two (2) persons high".
+"Passing above two (2) persons high" does not relate to the actual height of the top person but to the number of layers to which they are connected.

-140. Two & One Half High Pyramid: A pyramid in which the top person(s) has weight bearing support (not braced) by at least one other top person and is free of contact from the base(s).

-Pyramid height for a "Two and One Half High Pyramid" is measured by body lengths as follows:
+140. Two and One Half (2 and 1⁄2) High Pyramid

+A pyramid in which the top person(s) has weight bearing support (not braced) by at least one (1) other top person and is free of contact from the base(s).
+Pyramid height for a "Two and One Half (2 and 1⁄2) High Pyramid" is measured by body lengths as follows:

+- Chairs, thigh stands and shoulder straddles are 1 1⁄2 body lengths; - Shoulder stands are 2 body lengths.

+141. Unified Partner

+An Athlete without an intellectual disability competing on a Special Abilities Unified Team.

+142. Upright

+A body position of a top person in which the athlete is in a standing position on at least one (1) foot while being supported by a base(s).

+143. V-Sit

+A top person's body position when sitting in a stunt with straight legs parallel to the performing surface in a "V" position.

+144. Vertical Axis (Twisting in Stunts or Tumbling)

+An invisible line drawn from head to toe through the body of the tumbling athlete or top person.

+145. Waist Level

-- Chairs, thigh stands and shoulder straddles are 1- 1⁄2 body lengths; - Shoulder stands are 2 body lengths. - 141.
-Unified Partner: An Athlete without an intellectual disability competing on a Special Abilities Unified Team. - 142.
-Upright: A body position of a top person in which the athlete is in a standing position on at least one foot while being supported by a base(s). - 143.
-V-Sit: A top person's body position when sitting in a stunt with straight legs parallel to the performing surface in a "V" position. - 143.
-Vertical Axis (Twisting in Stunts or Tumbling): An invisible line drawn from head to toe through the body of the tumbling athlete or top person. - 145.
-Waist Level: A stunt in which the lowest connection between the base(s) and the top person is above ground level and below prep level, and/or at least one foot of the top person is below prep level, as determined by the height/positioning of the base.
-Examples of stunts that are considered waist level: All 4s position-based stunts, a nugget-based stunt.
-A chair and a shoulder sit are considered prep level stunts, based on the point of connection to the base(s), and is not considered a waist level stunt. - 146.
-Walkover: A non-aerial tumbling skill involving hip-over-head rotation in which a person rotates forward/backward (usually performed with the legs in a split position) with support from one or both hands. - 147.
-Whip: A non-twisting, backward-travelling, aerial tumbling skill in which the athlete's feet rotate over their head and body, while the body remains in a stretched upper back position.
-A "whip" has the look of a back handspring without the hands contacting the ground. - 147.
-X-Out: A tumbling skill or toss in which an athlete performs a flip while spreading the arms and legs into an "X" fashion during the rotation of the flight.
+A stunt in which the lowest connection between the base(s) and the top person is above ground level and below prep level, and/or at least one foot of the top person is below prep level, as determined by the height/positioning of the base.
+Examples of stunts that are considered waist level: All 4s position based stunts, a nugget-based stunt.
+A chair and a shoulder sit are considered prep level stunts, based on the point of connection to the base(s), and is not considered a waist level stunt.

-4.3.
-Novice Division (Level 1)

-NOVICE GENERAL TUMBLING
+146. Walkover

+A non-aerial tumbling skill involving hip-over-head rotation in which a person rotates forward/backward (usually performed with the legs in a split position) with support from one or both hands.

+147. Whip

+A non-twisting, backward-traveling, aerial tumbling skill in which the athlete's feet rotate over their head and body, while the body remains in a stretched upper back position.
+A "whip" has the look of a back handspring without the hands contacting the ground.

+148. X-Out

+A tumbling skill or toss in which an athlete performs a flip while spreading the arms and legs into an "X" fashion during the rotation of the flip.

+III.
+Novice division